-COTAs assist with assessing individual needs, determining therapeutic goals, carrying out the treatment plan, documenting the patient's progress or treatments, directing activity programs and maintaining the cccupational therapy environment.
+COTAs assist with assessing individual needs, determining therapeutic goals, carrying out the treatment plan, documenting the patient's progress or treatments, directing activity programs and maintaining the occupational therapy environment.

-COTAs work in a variety of settings ranging from medical facilities, rehabilition clinics, inpatient and outpatient clinics, long-term/acute care centers, mental health hospitals, school systems and home health programs.
+COTAs work in a variety of settings ranging from medical facilities, rehabilitation clinics, inpatient and outpatient clinics, long-term/acute care centers, mental health hospitals, school systems and home health programs.

 Emerging practice areas include health and wellness consulting, low-vision services, ergonomics consulting, and psychological services for children and adolescents.

 The U.S. Bureau of Labor Statistics (BLS) reports occupational therapy assisting among its fastest growing occupations.